Who is eligible now for the vaccine in Nevada?

 Both natural immunity and vaccine-induced immunity are important aspects of COVID-19 that experts are working to learn more about, and CDC will keep the public informed as new evidence becomes available.

-Is there a microchip in the vaccine so the government can track me?
+Is there a microchip in the vaccine?

+Yes.
 Throughout the pandemic, scientists have been working to understand the risk of transmission by asymptomatic carriers, and have continued to find that asymptomatic spreading contributes to the ongoing case numbers.

 What is an mRNA vaccine?

-The approved Pfizer-BioNTec and Moderna vaccines, and several others seeking approval, are made using messenger RNA (mRNA).
+The authorized Pfizer-BioNTec and Moderna vaccines, and several others seeking approval, are made using messenger RNA (mRNA).
 This new vaccine technology is unlike traditional viral vaccines that introduce a weakened viral protein to cause an immune response. mRNA vaccines deliver instructions to the cell to build a protein that resembles a viral protein in order to generate an immune response. mRNA does not alter or modify your DNA.

 Mark S. Riddle, MD, DrPH, FISTM Associate Dean for Clinical Research, University of Nevada, Reno-School of Medicine, Associate Chief of Staff – Research, Veterans Administration, explains how the vaccines work.